|

 Aloe excelsa Berger 1906 (Noble Aloe)

-from Zimbabawe, Zambia, South Africa and Mozambique is a tree Aloe with a solitary stem up to 14 ft, bearing a large rosette of 3ft dark green sword-shaped leaves with reddish-brown marginal teeth.
+from Zimbabawe, Zambia, South Africa and Mozambique is a tree Aloe with a solitary stem up to 14 ft, bearing a large rosette of 3ft dark green sword-shaped succulent leaves with reddish-brown marginal teeth.
 The leaf surfaces are thorny, especially those of younger plants.
 Old leaves remain attached to the stem, providing protective felting.
 The branched candelabra-like inflorescence carries 10 - 15 racemes of orange to crimson flowers.

 Aloe excelsa is an impressive plant, widely used in landscaping.
 It grows at up to 2500 - 5000 ft and receives mainly Summer rainfall and a cool, dry Winter.
 Traditional use is made of antimicrobial substances in the leaves and as a treatment for a variety of digestive disorders and diabetes.